vesuxyz/docs/docs/users/claim-rewards.md

 ## Claim STRK rewards

-To claim your rewards:
+1. Click the button showing your connected wallet in the top-right corner.

-1. Head over to the [positions dashboard](https://vesu.xyz/positions).
+This opens the side navigation with your open positions.
+Select the position you want to view.

-2. Just above your position(s), you can see a dedicated rewards section.
+2. Check the **Rewards** section to see if you’ve earned any.

-![Defi Spring]
+STRK rewards are distributed weekly and become claimable every Friday (or anytime after).

-3. Click on the **Claim** button to receive the STRK tokens.
+3. Click **Claim** to receive your STRK tokens.